scriban/scriban/doc/runtime.md

 // Prints: "This is var1: `Variable 1` and var2: `Variable 2 - from ScriptObject 2"
 Console.WriteLine(context.Output.ToString());
 ```

 The `TemplateContext` stack is setup like this:  `scriptObject2` => `scriptObject1` => `builtins`

 As you can see the variable `var1` will be resolved from `scriptObject1` but the variable `var2` will be resolved from `scriptObject2` as there is an override here.

 When writing to a variable, only the `ScriptObject` at the top of the `TemplateContext` will be used.
+This top object is accessible through `TemplateContext.CurrentGlobal` property.
 It the previous example, if we had something like this in a template:

 ```C#
 var template2 = Template.Parse("This is var1: `{{var1}}` and var2: `{{var2}}`{{var2 = 5}} and new var2: `{{var2}}");